Vertafore/grunt-docular/README.md

 ```

 #### Setup Development Sym Links
 NPM provides some sweet methods to setup a dev environment.
-This allows you to develop NPM dependencies for other NPM packages. [npm link documentation](https://npmjs.org/doc/link.html)
+This allows you to develop NPM dependencies for other NPM packages. [npm link documentation](https://npmjs.org/doc/link.html).

 If you follow all of these steps you will have a dev environment that can run the grunt-docular grunt plugin.
 The grunt-plugin cloned repo will be isolated outside your docular-test code via sym links, so changes you make in the grunt-plugin code will be kept isolated from changes in your docular-test code.
 Additionally, docular will be sym linked from the grunt-docular code.
 This allows you to isolate changes for the docular code while seeing its changes in the docular-test environment.

-Setup global symlink for docular
+Setup global symlink for docular:
 ```shell
 cd docular
 npm link
 cd ..
 ```

-Setup global symlink for grunt-docular
+Setup global symlink for grunt-docular:
 ```shell
 cd grunt-docular
 npm link
 cd ..
 ```

-Setup global symlink for docular extensions (optional)
+Setup global symlink for docular extensions (optional):
 ```shell
 cd docular-doc-api-doc
 npm link